mikiwieczorek/MLR-ACE-AVAS-MARS/Nearest Neighbor and Naive Bayes Classifiers/Satellite_Images/README.md

 #summary(results2)
 ```

-Min.
-1st Qu.
-Median Mean 3rd Qu.
-Max.
-0.1809 0.1963 0.2033 0.2031 0.2087
-0.2256
+Mean: 0.2031

-Naive-Bayes peformed similarly, being slightly worse through 100 passes
-in a Monte Carlo function.
-However, it still holds true that our k-NN
-model is roughly twice as effective than Naive-Bayes using
-missclassification as our chosen metric, with the average pass for Bayes
-garnering wrong answers anout 20% of the time compared to 10% from k-NN.
+Naive-Bayes peformed similarly, being slightly worse through 100 passes in a Monte Carlo function.
+However, it still holds true that our k-NN model is roughly twice as effective than Naive-Bayes using missclassification as our chosen metric, with the average pass for Bayes garnering wrong answers anout 20% of the time compared to 10% from k-NN.